AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 :math:`>>>` ds.index

-Upon execution,  may print out a number of lines saying it’s adding unknown fields to the list of fields.
-This is because Castro has different names for fields than what  expects.
+Upon execution, yt may print out a number of lines saying it’s adding unknown fields to the list of fields.
+This is because Castro has different names for fields than what yt expects.
 We can see what fields exist through the commands

 :math:`>>>` print ds.index.field_list